Community Credit Hall of Famers are those contributors whos reputation precedes them in the development community.

 Jeff Julian is a Rockstar that is known far and wide.
 Although relatively new to Community Credit, Community Credit has

 known and respected him for the longest time through his involvement in User Groups, Conferences and numerous Developer Communities.
+He has a background in payment processing networks and has offered consultation

+with other developers on the various payment networks including authorize.net and paypal.
 One of his most widely known communities is GeeksWithBlogs.net, which is a veritable who's who of well respected Geek Bloggers.

 Brad Jones is also a very prolific winner, having been rewarded 13 times.
 Brad is another contributor wins almost every time